albaye/FarmBeats_project/Aware_Kits/Lab1/PowerApps/Python_code.md

 1. After a few seconds, the Raspberry Pi will reboot and resume sending telemetry to Azure IoT central.
 Check the device view to see the data.

 ----------------
+[Next Step](./Create_storage_account.md): Create the storage account to store the data received from the sensors.